-SGI White Paper 5: Flexibility of gas networks
+SGI White Paper 5: The Flexibility of gas – what is it worth?

-White Paper 5 will investigate the evidence surrounding the value flexibility provided by gas and gas networks and the cost of, and value provided by gas vectors to the decarbonisation of the energy system.
+White Paper 5 investigates the evidence surrounding the flexibility provided by gas and gas networks and the cost of, and value provided by gas to the future energy system.